finjin/finjin-documentation/user/exporter.md

 \section exporter_about About
 The Finjin exporter plug-ins for 3DS Max and Maya generate 3D assets for use with the Finjin engine.

+\subsection exporter_features Features
+* Supports 3DS Max on Windows, and Maya on Windows and MacOS.
+* Includes installer applications.
+* Dialogs for editing global, scene, and object settings.
+* Custom user data type system.
+* And more...

 \section exporter_supported_modellers Supported 3D Applications / Platforms